viamrobotics/docs/docs/get-started/drive-rover.md

 {{% tab name="Other Rover" %}}

 {{% alert title="Important" color="note" %}}
-If you are using your own robot for this tutorial instead of [renting one](https://app.viam.com/try), be sure to [install `viam-server`](/installation/#install-viam-server) on it and [configure](/tutorials/configure/configure-rover/) its hardware before proceeding with this tutorial.
+If you are using your own robot for this tutorial instead of [borrowing one](https://app.viam.com/try), be sure to [install `viam-server`](/installation/#install-viam-server) on it and [configure](/tutorials/configure/configure-rover/) its hardware before proceeding with this tutorial.
 {{% /alert %}}

 {{% /tab %}}